ruchisahota/gaia/doc/README.md

-# Aporeto API concepts and usage
+# Control Plane API concepts and usage

 ## Overview

-Aporeto provides a REST API to allow programmatic manipulation of all parts of the system.
+Aporeto provides a REST API to allow programmatic manipulation of the control plane.
-Everything the web client or apoctl do is done through the REST API.
+Everything the web client or apoctl do is done through the Control Plane API.

+## Object types

-The Aporeto API accepts and returns [JSON](https://www.json.org) or [MessagePack](https://msgpack.org) encoded objects.
+The Control Plane API accepts and returns [JSON](https://www.json.org) or [MessagePack](https://msgpack.org) encoded objects.
 This is controlled by the the `Accept` and `Content-Type` HTTP headers.

+## Authentication and authorization

 Most of the resources require authentication and authorization.